Sugarloaf (New Zealand): Communications tower

-Visual appearance

-At a closer glance, the red and white tower includes an array of antennas including parabolic dishes, dipoles and microwave links.
-The tower has three main service decks for authorised technicians only with access ladders that run vertically along the eastern side.
-At night the tower is illuminated with three red beacons which span across the mast almost at the bottom and middle with the top light flashing on & off every second or so.
-On a clear night and viewed from the city you can often see the beacons and some fluorescent lighting coming from a room inside the transmission house.

 Transmission house

-The tower is located 50 m behind a single storey transmission building which houses multiple transmission gear.
+The tower is located 50 m behind a two storey transmission building which houses multiple transmission gear.
 The main equipment room is fully air conditioned and known to local technicians as the great transmitter hall.
 The building is approximately 40 m in width and 20 m in depth.
 On the roof of this building there are several satellites, small antennae and multiple parabolic dishes for private WiFi networks.
 There are two main shielded cable runs that go between the transmission house and back to the tower.
 This building has been unmanned for several years.

-Site access

-The entire transmission site is surrounded by a mesh security fence and a continuous hedge mixed with foliage.
-Access to the tower is highly restricted to authorised personnel only and climbing the tower is strictly prohibited.
-Vehicle access to the actual site itself is restricted via a locked gate, however there is a car park lookout point located 200m in front of the tower with panoramic views of Canterbury.
-Access to this reserve is permitted to the general public until approximately 6:00PM.
-After this time the gate between Summit Road and Service Lane is locked until the following morning.